 Step 4: Assess Presentation Style Request video samples of recent presentations to similar audiences.
 Pay attention to how they explain technical concepts, their use of visual aids, and audience engagement techniques.
 The best speakers adapt their content and delivery style to match their audience's technical sophistication.

 Step 5: Negotiate Contract Terms Understand what's included in the speaker's fee.
 Most established speakers include presentation development, one round of customization, and basic audio-visual requirements.
 Additional services like workshop facilitation, one-on-one executive sessions, or custom research typically cost extra.
-Budget for travel expenses, which can add $2,000-$5,000 depending on location and timing.
+Budget for travel expenses, which can vary significantly depending on location and timing.

 Common Pitfalls When Booking AI Speakers

-Choosing Fame Over Relevance is the most frequent mistake.
+Choosing Fame Over Relevance is the most frequent mistake we see event organizers make.
 A famous tech entrepreneur might generate initial excitement, but they rarely provide the specific, actionable insights that supply chain professionals need.
 Industry relevance matters more than general recognition.
+We've seen events where a lesser-known speaker who spent fifteen years in logistics operations delivered far more value than a celebrity keynote who had never set foot in a warehouse.

 Overlooking Implementation Focus results in theoretical presentations that don't help attendees apply AI solutions in their organizations.
-The best speakers spend at least 40% of their presentation time on practical implementation strategies, common obstacles, and change management approaches.
+The best speakers spend significant time on practical implementation strategies, common obstacles, and change management approaches.
+Ask candidates directly: "What percentage of your talk covers how to actually do this versus what's theoretically possible?"

 Inadequate Speaker Preparation happens when event organizers don't provide sufficient context about their audience and objectives.
 Share attendee demographics, industry challenges, and specific outcomes you want to achieve.
-Quality speakers will customize their presentations accordingly.
+Quality speakers will customize their presentations accordingly, and they appreciate the guidance.

 Budget Misalignment creates problems when organizations expect top-tier speakers at mid-market rates.
 Established AI experts with relevant supply chain experience command premium fees because demand far exceeds supply.
-Plan speaker budgets early in the event planning process.
+Plan speaker budgets early in the event planning process, and be realistic about what caliber of speaker your budget can attract.

 What Happens Behind the Scenes

-Most event organizers don't realize that top AI speakers often receive 3-5 booking requests per week.
+Most event organizers don't realize that top AI speakers often receive multiple booking requests every week.
 They're selective about the events they accept, prioritizing those with engaged audiences and professional production values.
 Speakers evaluate your event's reputation, attendee quality, and organizational credibility before accepting engagements.

 Contract negotiations typically involve more than just speaking fees.
-Established speakers often require business class travel for flights over three hours, specific hotel accommodations, and detailed technical requirements for their presentations.
+Established speakers often require business class travel for longer flights, specific hotel accommodations, and detailed technical requirements for their presentations.
 Some speakers request green room access for pre-presentation preparation or post-event networking opportunities.

-Speaker preparation involves significant behind-the-scenes work.
+Speaker preparation involves significant behind-the-scenes work that audiences never see.
 Quality speakers research your industry context, review recent market developments, and often conduct informal interviews with event organizers to understand audience expectations.
 This preparation time is factored into their fees and scheduling decisions.
+In our experience, the speakers who ask the most questions during the booking process deliver the most tailored and valuable presentations.

 Measuring Speaker Impact and ROI